ManifoldScholar/manifold-docusaurus/docs/administering/configuring/integration_settings.md

 ## Get App ID and Secret ID

 1. Navigate back to the dashboard from the sidebar.
+2. Under "Settings" select "Basic".
-2. Copy the values under "App ID" and "App Secret".
+3. Copy the values under "App ID" and "App Secret".

 ![Facebook Dashboard](/docs/assets/customizing/developer-dashboard.png)

 ## Update Manifold Settings

-Back in Manifold, under the "Facebook" header, enter the App ID into the field labeled `Facebook App ID`.
+Back in Manifold, navigate in "Settings" to "Integrations", and under the "Facebook" header, enter the App ID into the field labeled `Facebook App ID`.
 Enter the App Secret value into the field labeled `Facebook App Secret`.

 Alternatively, if you manage settings in the environment \(`MANAGE_SETTINGS_FROM_ENV=1` in your `.env` file\), you should set the corresponding settings in `.env`: